-2. Acknowledge and Provide Training
+2. Acknowledge and Educate

-When it comes to diversity and inclusion, most companies still have a lot of work to do.
-The first thing to do is to look at the situation in your company and acknowledge the efforts that need to be done and what can be improved.
-D&I conversations can be sensitive and it can sometimes feel like we are walking on eggshells.
-This can create a very wary environment, where people are unsure of what to say or how best to react in certain situations.
+The first step when things aren't working right is to acknowledge if there is a problem with diversity and inclusion in the workplace.
+Ignoring an issue and just hoping it will improve by itself is never the best way to deal with it.
+This can often have the effect of walking on eggshells and can create a very wary environment, where people are unsure of what to say or how best to react in certain situations.
 To stop this from happening, you need to acknowledge that a change needs to occur.
-If employees feel understood and respected, this will have the effect of making them feel more engaged at work and therefore increase job satisfaction.
+If employees feel understood and respected, this will have the effect of making them feel more engaged at work and therefore, helping them to have job satisfaction as a result.

 For a CEO or for leaders of a team within the organisation, start to shift and improve the methods of communication.
 Begin with the facts; ensure you're sharing statistics on the company's diversity within teams, roles, the hierarchy and the company as a whole.
 This data can be used to identify when change is needed and this information is also a great way of looking back to show any improvements.
-This information can help form the development of a Diversity and Inclusion program which can be supported by the Learning and Development team to ensure your company's goals are met.
+This information can help form the development of a Diversity and Inclusion program which can be supported by the Learning and Development team to ensure your company's personal goals are met.